Caning

 Clinical lineage

 The erotic dimension of being beaten was documented early in the clinical literature on masochism.
 The Austrian psychiatrist Richard von Krafft-Ebing catalogued flagellation and the desire to receive blows within his accounts of masochism in Psychopathia Sexualis (1886): the work that coined the term masochism, naming it after the novelist Leopold von Sacher-Masoch, author of Venus in Furs.
-Sigmund Freud took up beating fantasies directly in his 1919 paper A Child Is Being Beaten, analysing the recurring fantasy of a child being struck by a father or authority figure and its links to guilt and arousal; Havelock Ellis treated the broader category of algolagnia (pleasure in pain) in his Studies in the Psychology of Sex.
+Sigmund Freud took up beating fantasies directly in his 1919 paper A Child Is Being Beaten, analysing the recurring fantasy of a child being struck by a father or authority figure and its links to guilt and arousal.
+Havelock Ellis treated the broader category of algolagnia (pleasure in pain) in his Studies in the Psychology of Sex.

 In practice

 Caning is expressed within a negotiated scene, usually targeting padded areas such as the buttocks and the backs of the thighs.
 The top controls cadence, placement, and escalating intensity while the bottom focuses on the sensation.
 Many practitioners value the precision and the disciplined, ceremonial quality of measured strokes, and pair caning with power-exchange or punishment-themed role-play.
-It is frequently grouped with related implement work such as flogging and contrasted with thuddier tools; canes deliver a characteristically sharp, slow-blooming sting rather than the deep thud of a paddle.
+It is frequently grouped with related implement work such as flogging and contrasted with thuddier tools: canes deliver a characteristically sharp, slow-blooming sting rather than the deep thud of a paddle.

 Psychology

 The appeal often combines endorphin-driven pain processing, intense present-moment focus, trust and surrender, and the symbolic charge of discipline.
 As with other impact play, the draw is frequently the headspace and the relational dynamic rather than pain in isolation.
 Contemporary sexology treats consensual masochistic interest as a benign variation rather than a disorder: Joyal and Carpentier (2017) found masochism common enough in the general population to fall outside the "statistically unusual" range, and Joyal, Cossette and Lapierre (2015) reached the same conclusion.
-The evidence base specific to caning, however, is thin; most claims rest on broader BDSM research rather than implement-level study.
+The evidence base specific to caning is thin; most claims rest on broader BDSM research rather than implement-level study.

 Prevalence & culture